mikeacasey/Stitcher/README.md

 How to use it:
 1. Prepare a set of images with a usable amount of overlap and organised to work left to right and top to bottom
 2. Select the first (base)image that could/should be in the top left hand corner of the final composite image.
 Set the background colour now, don't change it -ever
-3. Load the next (movable) image (it will appear in teh bottom left corner) and use the mouse to drag the movable image to roughly where it should be over the baseimage (the overlapping images will appear fuzzy)
+3. Load the next (movable) image (it will appear in the bottom left corner) and use the mouse to drag the movable image to roughly where it should be over the baseimage (the overlapping images will appear fuzzy)
 4. Use the flash key, quickly press and release the s key, the eye will pick up two (apparent) movements.
 5. The first movement is when the movable images disappears and the eye shifts focus from the features in the movable image to the same features in the baseimage.
 6. The second movement occurs when the movable image reappears and the eye shifts focus back to the features on the movable image.